 Treatment for gingivitis begins as soon as your dentists recognize the early warning signs.
 Gingivitis, or gum disease, is fairly common and easy to treat when it’s caught in its earliest stages.
 Left untreated, your dentist may have to resort to more drastic treatments.
 And pregnancy gingivitis treatment is critical to the overall health and well-being of you and your baby.

 If you’re experiencing swollen, tender gums, you might have gingivitis.
 Gingivitis is the clinical term for gum inflammation, and it’s usually an early warning sign of gum disease.
 Plaque bacteria accumulate beneath your gum line in the early stages of gingivitis, plaque bacteria build up under your gum line.
 This causes your gums to become swollen and may even cause them to bleed while you’re brushing.

 Although your gums may become painful and irritated, they are still planted firmly in place.
 You have not yet fallen victim to the irreversible damage to your bone or tissue that results from advanced gum disease.
 Not all gingivitis ends in gum disease, but paying attention to warning signs now can prevent tooth loss down the road.
-It’s another way bi-annual visits to your Saturday dentist in the Yonkers keep you healthy.
+It’s another way bi-annual visits to your dentist keep you healthy.

 The plaque bacteria in your mouth produce toxins and poisons.
 When your body sends its enzymes to fight the infection attacking your gum tissue, it mixes with the bacteria and breaks down the bone and connective tissue that anchor your teeth in place.
 This is called periodontal gum disease.
 And as it progresses, the pockets around your teeth get deeper and bone and gum tissue continue to be destroyed.